Explore Military Tools for ArcGIS

 - If necessary, open your Meuse-Argonne project.

-- Below the map, next to the scale, click Snapping.
+- If necessary, below the map, next to the scale, click Snapping to turn it on.

 The button turns blue to indicate that it is active.
 You'll also set a parameter to specifically snap point features, such as your military symbols.

-- Point to the Snapping button to reveal the Snapping window.
-Here, ensure Point Snapping is turned on.
+- Point to the Snapping button.
+In the Snapping window, confirm that Point snaps to the nearest point or LAS point feature is turned on.

 - On the Military Tools tab, click the Distance and Direction tool.